Five Questions Every CFO Should be Asking about their IT Spend

 May 25, 2021

-In today’s world, adopting a modern IT strategy is vital for any business, including a managed service provider.
+In today’s world, adopting a modern IT strategy is vital for any business, including managed service providers.
 A current approach offers resilience, flexibility, scalability and often overall lower IT spend.
 This could involve a blend of on-premise and off-premise infrastructure, or it could be purely cloud-based.

 In many cases, organizations look to their CTOs or CIOs to create their IT strategy, and their CFO to manage the spend behind it.
 For a busy CFO, it can be hard to keep up with the changing landscape of IT, especially with the cloud evolving almost daily.
 In order to manage costs efficiently, there are several considerations CFOs should be aware of.